QuChunhe/study/Maths.md

 analysis must be interpreted and communicated either verbally or in written form to the intended audience (Step 4).

+A population is the set of all measurements of interest to the sample collector.

+A sample is any subset of measurements selected from the population.

 # Bayesian Statistics

 Bradley P. Carlin and Thomas A. Louis,  Bayesian Methods for Data Analysis third edition, Taylor & Francis Group 2009